 Jane E. Rindsberg

-Professor Jane Rindsberg trains her first-year legal methods students and her upper-class interviewing and counseling students in the skills that all effective legal advocates need.
+Professor Jane Rindsberg trains her upper-class interviewing and counseling students in the skills that all effective legal advocates need.
 Professor Rindsberg also serves as chair of RWU’s Clerkship Committee, assisting students who are considering judicial clerkships, and providing support for those who eventually apply for the positions.

 Professor Rindsberg incorporates her extensive legal background into her classroom work.
 As an associate at Jones, Day, Reavis & Pogue in Cleveland, Professor Rindsberg defended wrongful termination and discrimination actions for corporate clients and represented debtors and creditors in complex bankruptcy litigation.